Creative Movement, ages 3-5:

 We encourage adults with either beginner or advanced dance experience.
 It is never too late to enjoy dance!
 Our adult class is a balance of challenge and grace.
 We love to encourage you in your current dance skill but also seek to press you to a new level of ability (just let us know your desired level).
 Don't worry about competition, the class is structure to help you feel your best as a dancer within your own limits.
 Our hope is that it will be an outlet for you to strengthen your mind and muscles, and refreshing get away to just enjoy yourself!

-***NEW Kids Dance Combo for ages 5-8!!!
-Ive adjusted the schedule to try a new class with a little more "jumping" dynamics.
-Kids Dance Combo will have ballet as a base for stretching and strength, contemporary, Jazz and maybe even tap if the class as a whole wants it.
-Know that ballet is so essential as a base for all dance forms.
+*Kids Dance Combo for ages 5-8!!!
+This new class is for those who want to try a little more "jumping" dynamics.
+Kids Dance Combo will have ballet as a base.
+Know that ballet is so essential as a strong base for all dance forms.
 Skills gained in ballet structure are essential for rounded technique in all dances forms, which is why I am passionate about keeping ballet as a base for ALL my dancers.
-But with this class we will also branch out into contemporary and Jazz and the kids will venture to learn expression in the jazz and contemporary forms.
+With this class we will also branch into contemporary, Jazz, celtic, and pop from 50s, 60s 70s 80s... etc. All around fun expression and dancing!

 Jazz is for the dancer who prefers expression that is little more upbeat or snappy.
 We will work on basic steps and technique as well as discover different styles.
 The origins of Jazz come from African, South and Central American dance, and represent a convergence of cultures.
 They focus on rhythms, creativity, improvisation, and expression.